chrisjalinsky/vagrant-ansible-openldap-lab/README.md

 =====

 * common - builds the host file, since DNS is not available
 * openldap - installs openldap according to the debconf variables set by the role.
-Builds a base LDAP org
+Builds a base LDAP org.
 * openssh_server - installs ssh login support and utilizes the LDAP ssh key login, with a fall back to password, if key is not specified
 * openssl - installs openssl, and creates a unique pem file based on the hostname
 * phpldapadmin - installs htpasswd, phpldapadmin and sets the configuration to the openldap LDAP org